 4: Shipwreck Beach

-This is Greece's most photographed beach.
+Visiting Greece's most photographed beach is one of the top things to do in Zakynthos island.
 It's shores are made up of tiny white pebbles, and is surrounded by steep cliffs.

-The only way to access this area is via a taxi-boat from the nearby Agios Nikolaos harbor.
+The only way to access this area is via a taxi-boat from the nearby Agios Nikolaos harbor on a guided tour.
 This beach got its unusual name from the remains of a ship that was smuggling contraband cigarettes washed ashore in 1980.

 Although this area is a fairly busy attraction, it is well worth the long lines to get a ride on a taxi-boat to see.
 You can also take an organised Zakynthos tour to shipwreck beach.